hantman-lab/realSpike/real_spike/behavior_detector/README.md

 - [ ] Model comparison
     - Even if I end up in practice only using OpenCV with no deep learning model, still need to implement/use one for ECE 661 class
     - Can do some timing profiling of just doing the detection for comparison
 - [ ] Making nice figures to go into the final report and also into my prelim exam next Spring
+- [ ] Tests
+    - Should probably have some tests to make sure functionality is working as expected for various components